-The commercial for the subdivision would be located on Block 10 of the proposed layout.
-This area would be zoned as neighborhood commercial and although the proposed layout shows a particular lot layout, the final subdivision of Block 10 could be altered to better suit the needs of commercial development.
-This commercial development would comprise approximately 8% of all developable, non open space, area.
+The commercial area for the subdivision is located on Lot 5 Block 2 of the proposed layout.
+This area will be zoned neighborhood commercial.
+The final subdivision of Lot 5 Block 2 will be adjusted as required to suit the needs of commercial development.
+This commercial development will comprise approximately 8% of all developable, non open space, area.